CPSC319-2022/Yojana/src/pages/api/README.md

     dates: ISOString[]
   responses:
     201:
-      description: create a new category
+      description: create a new category and possibly add dates to it
       object:
-        id: string
+        id: int
         name: string
         description: string
         color: string